 2. New hire retention rate.
 More than half of employees who leave their job do so within the first 12 months [Equifax].
 If new employees don’t stick around long, chances are they’re not making connections or finding meaning in their work.
 In addition to training, one of the goals of effective onboarding programs is to make candidates feel like they’re a part of the organization.

 3. New hire error rate.
 New employees are always going to make mistakes.
 Keeping a pulse on the frequency of errors and how often the same mistakes are repeated tells you where to focus on talent development.

 4. New hire referrals.
 Happy employees refer people in their networks.
 Referrals from new hires are an indication these employees are bought into your company culture and see long-term potential with your organization.

 Your recruiters created a winning candidate experience.
 That shouldn’t end when the offer letter is signed.
 A quick hand-off from talent to HR is a missed opportunity.
 Here’s what to remember:

-Set candidates up for success before their first day with a strong preboarding program.
+Set candidates up for success before their first day with a strong onboarding program.

-Recruiting and HR play important roles in onboarding new hires. iCIMS Preboard – used by approximately 2,000 companies, including Benihana, Foot Locker, Fulton Financial, Hard Rock International, LL Bean and Spirit Airlines – seamlessly integrates into onboarding solutions from leading HCM providers, including ADP, Oracle, Ultimate Software and Workday.
+Recruiting and HR play important roles in onboarding new hires. iCIMS Onboard – used by approximately 2,000 companies, including Benihana, Foot Locker, Fulton Financial, Hard Rock International, LL Bean and Spirit Airlines – seamlessly integrates into onboarding solutions from leading HCM providers, including ADP, Oracle, Ultimate Software, and Workday.

 Want to learn more?
 Download our complete New Hire Checklist.